MediaComem/comem-archidep/EXERCISES.md

   $> sudo hostname john-doe.archidep-2018.media
   ```

-  Also save your new hostname to the `/etc/hostname` file so that it will persist if you reboot the server:
+  Also save your new hostname to the `/etc/hostname` file so that it will persist when you reboot the server:

   ```bash
   $> echo "john-doe.archidep-2018.media" | sudo tee /etc/hostname